djplaner/memex/_posts/2020-07-07-getting-started-with-memex.md

 1. Writing this post in memex and syncing to my blog
 2. Adding some "zettels" to sense taken from [my wikity][2]

+### What's there now

+Based on [Jarche's Seek > Sense > Share framework][3] [the home page][1] points off to three main sections:

+1.  [seek][4] A work in progress.
+2.  [sense][5] Where you'll find clost to 100 notes imported from my old Wikity site.
+These are organised into categories, including a "loose" category.
+3.  [share][6] Another work in progress, but does point to the original markdown file for this blog post.

 ## Reflections

 Having more content here has really started to highlight the functionality of Foam and its potential benefits.
 The auto-complete on Wiki links is very usable and appears likely to help understanding. e.g. it's already encouraged me to spend more time on naming of notes which means spending more time on thinking about how all this fits together.